Evolution of skewness and kurtosis of cosmic density fields: Introduction

 \section{Introduction}

-According to the presently accepted cosmological paradigm the structure of the universe was created by tiny perturbations during the inflation phase.
-The structure evolved by gravitational amplification to form the observed cosmic web.
-One possibility to describe quantitatively the general geometrical structure of the cosmic web is to use the 1-point probability distribution function (PDF) of the density field.
-The evolution of PDF can be modelled theoretically using the cosmological perturbation theory (PT), which allows to calculate PDF and its moments: variance, skewness and kurtosis.
-Basic elements of cosmological PT and its applications were discussed in detail by \citet{Peebles:1980aa}, \citet{Bernardeau:2002aa}, and \citet{Szapudi:2009aa}.

-In cosmology there is a tradition to define skewness and kurtosis parameters as follows: skewness $S_3 = \langle\delta^3\rangle/\langle\delta^2\rangle^2$, and kurtosis $S_4= \left(\langle\delta^4\rangle - 3\langle\delta^2\rangle^2\right)/\langle\delta^2\rangle^3$.
-Theoretical arguments suggest that in this way skewness and kurtosis characterise general properties of the model of the universe.
-There exist a large number of investigations of skewness and kurtosis parameters.
-Early studies were basically theoretical, using methods of perturbation theory to predict properties of the density field and its quantitate characteristics.
-These skewness and kurtosis parameters are called reduced or normalised \citep{Lahav:1993aa}, we shall use the term ``reduced''.
-During the evolution reduced skewness $S_3$ and reduced kurtosis $S_4$ remain approximately constant.
-This property allows to use skewness and kurtosis parameters to measure properties of models independent of its age and smoothing length.
-However, reduced parameters do not change with time and cannot be used to measure the evolution of the cosmic web, and changes of its geometrical character.

-It is presently accepted that initial density fluctuations were random, and had a Gaussian character.
-The Gaussian random field is symmetric around the mean density, \ie positive and negative deviations from the mean density are equal.
-On the other hand, it is well known that the present density field of the cosmic web is very asymmetric: positive density departures from the mean density can be very large, but negative deviations are restricted by the condition that the density cannot be negative.
-Thus there exist a question: How the asymmetry in the density distribution evolved?
+According to the currently accepted cosmological paradigm, the evolution of the structure in the Universe began from small perturbations that were created during the epoch of inflation.
+The structure evolved by gravitational amplification to form the cosmic web that is observed now.
+It is also accepted that initial density fluctuations were random (but correlated) and had a Gaussian distribution. { The Gaussian random field is symmetrical around the mean density, that is, positive and negative deviations from the mean density are equally probable.} On the other hand, it is well known that the current density field of the cosmic web is highly asymmetric: positive density departures from the mean density can be very strong, while the negative deviations are restricted by the condition that the density cannot be negative.
+The asymmetry of the density field can be studied with a one-point probability distribution function (PDF) of the density field and its moments.

-The goal of this study is to investigate the evolution of the cosmological density distribution function and its parameters, using numerical simulations.
-We characterise the structure and evolution of the cosmic web by the PDF of the density field, and by its moments --- variance, skewness and kurtosis.
-In our analysis we use these parameters as defined in mathematical statistics: $S=\langle\delta^3\rangle/\sigma^3$ and $K=\langle\delta^4\rangle/\sigma^4 -3$.
-These parameters are dimensionless and can be called dimensionless skewness and dimensionless kurtosis, following suggestion by \citet{Kofman:1994aa}.
-They change during the evolution and can be used to characterise changes of the shape of PDF during the evolution.